She was crying five minutes ago. Now she's doing her makeup for millions.

 Alix announced she was taking a break from podcasting "for the foreseeable future" to focus on her YouTube channel.

-But the Type 3 doesn't stay down long.
-By late 2025, she was signaling a return: "We have plans to bring things back, elevate things.
+But by late 2025, she was signaling a return: "We have plans to bring things back, elevate things.
 It might look a little different, but I'm excited to see what we do with it."

-Just weeks after announcing her breakup from Braxton Berrios, Alix Earle rang in 2026 on the island of St. Barths.
-Her New Year's Eve companion?
-Tom Brady.
+Just weeks after announcing her breakup from Braxton Berrios, Alix Earle rang in 2026 on the island of St. Barths with Tom Brady.

-Whether this becomes a relationship or remains a New Year's Eve moment, it shows Alix's continued pull.
-A decade ago, she was learning about public attention when paparazzi chased her family's scandal.
+Whether this becomes anything or remains a New Year's Eve moment is beside the point.
+What matters is what it reveals: a decade ago, she was learning about public attention when paparazzi chased her family's scandal.
 Now she generates headlines just by appearing at a party.

 When asked what fictional universe she'd want to live in, Alix immediately named "Gossip Girl" and identified with Serena van der Woodsen.